Professor-G/MicroLIA/README.md

 # Test Script

-To make sure that the algorithm is working, please run the following test scripts locaed in the **test** folder:
+To make sure that the algorithm is working, please run the following test scripts located in the **test** folder:

 * test_script1
 * test_script2